On your PC, are you getting the error “Windows could not automatically detect this network’s proxy settings”?

 2. Restart Your Computer as Well as Your Router

 There’s a probability that this will solve your problem in a matter of seconds.
-As hardcore Windows users, we know that majority of Windows problems can be solved by restarting our PC.
+As hardcore Windows users, we know that the majority of Windows problems can be solved by restarting our PC.

 Restarting your router is unlikely to help because this error is typically caused by misconfigured settings on a computer.
 Let us try restarting the router also as a preliminary attempt if you’re having network problems of any sort.

 If the problem persists after rebooting your machine and router, continue with the next step detailed below.